-Every yogi, whether they have recently started doing yoga or has been doing it for ages, looks for an interesting yoga book at some point in time.
-And let’s admit it that the purpose of investing in a yoga book is different for each and every individual.
+Every yogi, whether they have recently started doing yoga or have been doing it for ages, looks for an interesting yoga book at some point in time.
+And let’s admit that the purpose of investing in a yoga book is different for each and every individual.
 Some buy it just for the sake of learning new and trendy yoga poses, while others do it to get inspired and enlightened.

 And for some people, their curiosity gets the best of them, making it irresistible for them to splurge on motivational yoga books.
 But there also happens to be a dedicated lot that invests in inspiring yoga books to fully train themselves.

 For whatever reason, you want to buy a yoga book, consider the following suggestions.

 1. Light on Yoga by Iyengar

 If there is a book that can help you deepen your yoga practice, it has to be Light on Yoga by B.K.S.
 Iyengar.

 It is a classic 1966 book that features hundreds of must-know yoga poses for both beginners and experts.
 The reader will also come across various incredible breathing techniques that will enhance his/her regular yoga practice.

 The subtitle explicitly says The Bible of Modern Yoga.
 And well, we totally second that!